CalotaTeodora/Sudoku_Solver/README.md

 # Sudoku Solver

-This is a simple Sudoku solver written in C++ that uses a backtracking algorithm to find the solution to a given Sudoku puzzle.
+This is a simple Sudoku solver written in Python that uses a backtracking algorithm to find the solution to a given Sudoku puzzle.

 ## Getting Started